mk070/linkedin-phishing-detection/output/readme.md

-## in this folder your analysis result file updated after the scripts runs successfully
+## in this folder, your analyzed result file will be updated after the scripts runs successfully